apache/cordova-docs/docs/en/edge/guide/platforms/android/upgrading.md

 ## Upgrade to 1.9.0 from 1.8.1 ##

-1. Remove cordova-1.8.0.jar from the libs directory in your project
+1. Remove `cordova-1.8.0.jar` from the project's `libs` directory
-2. Add cordova-1.9.0.jar to the libs directory in your project
+2. Add `cordova-1.9.0.jar` to the project's `libs` directory
 3. If you are using Eclipse, please refresh your eclipse project and do a clean
-4. Copy the new cordova-1.9.0.js into your project
+4. Copy the new `cordova-1.9.0.js` into your project
-5. Update your HTML to use the new cordova-1.9.0.js file
+5. Update your HTML to use the new `cordova-1.9.0.js` file
-6. Update the res/xml/plugins.xml to be the same as the one found in framework/res/xml/plugins.xml
+6. Update `res/xml/plugins.xml` to match `framework/res/xml/plugins.xml`

 ### Notes about 1.9.0 release